Snegovikufa/ProjectBuild/README.md

           { "keys": ["shift+f10"], "command" : "project_build"}
         ]

- * For example we create our own Build System "Tools"->"Build System"->"New Build System" like this:
+ * Create your own Build System "Tools"->"Build System"->"New Build System" like this:

-        # file AntBuildSystem.sublime-build
+        # File AntBuildSystem.sublime-build
-        # Don`t foget choose it and save Sublime project in some root folder
+        # Don`t forget to choose it as active and save .sublime-build file in project's root folder
         {
             "cmd": ["ant.bat"],
             "working_dir": "${project_path}",